The Xometry app works best with JavaScript enabled!

 Colorful polycarbonate plastic sheet panels.
 Image Credit: Shutterstock.com/Cat Us

 Polycarbonate (PC) is an amorphous thermoplastic.
-It is generally considered interchangeable with polymethylmethacrylate (PMMA, or acrylic), although PMMA also has a lower refractive index (1.48), making it less effective for certain optical applications.
-Molded PC has higher light transmissivity than glass and is widely used as a substitute.
-Polycarbonate is widely used because of its durability and impact strength.
+It is generally considered interchangeable with polymethylmethacrylate (PMMA, or acrylic), although PMMA has a lower refractive index (1.48), making it less effective for some optical applications.
+Molded PC has higher light transmissivity than glass and is widely used as a substitute for glass.
+Polycarbonate is widely used due to its durability and impact strength.
 Its scratch resistance is poor, but hard coats counter this.
 It is suitable for eyewear and lenses because of its relatively high refractive index of 1.58 (allowing thinner lenses for the same focal effect).
-Low molecular weight grades of PC offer poorer properties than higher weight, but easier processing.
-Choosing between cost and toughness drives selection; the higher weight grades are widely employed in the aerospace industry, for example.
+Low molecular weight grades of PC offer poorer properties than higher molecular weight grades, but easier processing.
+Choosing between cost and toughness drives selection; for example, the higher weight grades are widely employed in the aerospace industry.

 The toughness of PC is valuable, and it is widely used in automotive applications.
-The UV stability of PC is relatively low, but the addition of coatings and antioxidants increases its life span.
+The UV stability of PC is relatively low, but adding coatings and antioxidants increases its lifespan.
 So vehicle light covers don’t yellow and embrittle, as they used to.
-PC is particularly useful for roofing applications, being tough, relatively low cost, highly transparent in the visible spectrum, and virtually opaque to UV.
-PC is also an important copolymer addition, adding strength and rigidity to other polymers.
-However, PC is extremely vulnerable to attacks by oils, solvents, and organic acids; these rapidly break down the polymer and destroy it.
+PC is useful for roofing applications because it is rigid, relatively low-cost, highly transparent in the visible spectrum, and virtually opaque to UV.
+PC is also a critical copolymer addition, enhancing strength and rigidity to other polymers.
+However, PC is highly vulnerable to attacks by oils, solvents, and organic acids, which rapidly break down and destroy the polymer.
 This property carries over into many of PC’s copolymer uses.

 A molded polycarbonate gear